-2. In license-exempt allocations, there are three main ways currently used to ensure optimal efficiency and competition between technologies.
+To allow for multiple use of the same spectrum at a given location, spectrum resources are shared by same technology or even cross technology user devices in a fair fashion enabled by channel access mechanisms such as contention-based protocols.

+To enable various technologies to coexist in the same spectrum and to enable future evolution through new developments, the license-exempt shared spectrum is shared through appropriate means by different technologies such as those based on IEEE 802.11 and 802.15 and technologies developed by other organizations, like 3GPP.

-2.1 Firstly, the spectrum may be shared with an incumbent user and regulatory requirements are designed in a way to protect the incumbent services from harmful interference.
-This is already building a foundation for efficient spectrum utilization as this do not require re-farming of the spectrum and migration of incumbent services to other bands as spectrum is already scarce.
+The spectrum may be owned by an incumbent user under regulatory requirements designed in a way to protect the incumbent services from harmful interference through secondary license-exempt shared use.
+This provides a foundation for efficient spectrum utilization as it does not require re-farming of the spectrum and migration of incumbent services to other bands as spectrum is already scarce.

-2.2 As the next level of sharing, the license-exempt spectrum may be shared by different license-exempt technologies such as those based on IEEE 802.11 and 802.15 and technologies based on 3GPP.

-2.3 Last, resource units using license-exempt allocation are shared by same technology or even cross technology user devices in a fair fashion enabled by channel access mechanisms such as contention-based protocols.
-Overall, this hierarchy of spectrum sharing makes the license-exempt allocations very efficient in spectrum utilization and method of choice as a flexible enabler of innovative technologies, applications and use-cases.

-3. In terms of global spectrum management, we want to specifically highlight that availability of the full 6 GHz band (i.e., 5925-7125 MHz) for unlicensed use enables deployment of new applications and services in the coming years, further increasing the societal benefits.
+3. In terms of global spectrum management, we want to specifically highlight that availability of the full 6 GHz band (i.e., 5925-7125 MHz) for license-exempt shared use enables deployment of new applications and services in the coming years, further increasing the societal benefits.